parkouss/funq/README.rst

 The *funq* project
 ==================

-**funq** is a tool to write FUNctional tests for Qt applications using python.
+**funq** is a tool to write FUNctional tests for Qt applications, both Widgets and QML, using python.

 It is licenced under the CeCILL v2.1 licence (very close to the GPL v2).
 See the LICENCE.txt file distributed in the sources for more information.